 - a.
-Two separate, negative, Tuberculin Skin Tests must be acquired to rule out false-negative, or follow-up chest X-ray within 3 months of enrollment. - b.
-Required Immunizations - Tdap (within last 10 years), tetanus vaccines, Hepatitis B series, MMR, Rubella, Varicella series or positive titer - Influenza Standard Seasonal Form Required (Deadline will be provided based on clinical site requirements.)
+Two separate, negative, Tuberculin Skin Tests (PPD) must be acquired to rule out false-negative, or follow-up chest X-ray within 3 months of enrollment.
+Students may also choose to have the Quantiferon-TB Gold blood test conducted as an alternative to the two PPD skin tests. - b.
+Required Immunizations - Tdap (within last 10 years), Hepatitis B series, MMR, Varicella series or positive titer - Influenza Standard Seasonal Form Required (Deadline will be provided based on clinical site requirements.) - Covid-19 (This is now a required vaccine for UNC Health facilities, so since several of our clinical sites are in the UNC Health- Southeastern system, the vaccine is now required to start the program.)